Saima2306/Credit_card_Fraud_Detection_DVC/README.md

 creditcard-fraud-detection
 ==============================

-This project will detect the fraudaulent credit card transaction
+This project will detect the fraudulent credit card transaction

 Project Organization
 ------------